Sossie Vanek

 Underneath the problem situation, a person is often asking, “Who am I really?
 How can I get in touch with this real self, how can I become my real self?”

-As a result of the safety, the client begins to drop the false fronts or the masks or the roles in which they have faced life.
-They discover how much of their life is guided by what they think they “should” be, not what they are.
+My philosophy can best be summarized here by the compassionate originator of Client-Centered therapy, Dr. Carl Rogers: "When a person comes to me I have found that it is most worthwhile to create a relationship with him/her in which they feel safe and free.
+To understand the way they feel in their own inner world, to accept them as they are.
+As a result of this safety, the client begins to drop the false fronts or the masks or the roles in which they have faced life.
+They discover how much of their life is guided by what they think they 'should be', not what they are.
 The client discovers the pent-up feelings of their private world, exploring sometimes frightening feelings with the support of therapy.
-When the client begins to experience the feelings, it is the discovery of unknown elements of the self and in exploration of the meaning, we do this without imposing labels.
+When the client begins to experience their feelings, it is the discovery of unknown and new elements of the self."( And I add here that in the exploration of the meanings of these feelings, we explore without imposing labels).
+"The individual in therapy moves towards being, knowingly and acceptingly, the process which he/she inwardly and ACTUALLY IS. "

-I’m glad to talk with you, answer any further questions you might have, and to find out whether we are a fit to work together.
+I’m glad to talk with you, to answer any further questions you might have, and to find out whether we are a fit to work together.
 You can email me to schedule a free phone consultation.

 Looking forward to speaking with you,